TonyCoopeR-62/excel/README.md

-Excel clone on vanilla JS without any JS frameworks Unfortunately this is not my idea, but I really try hard to implement it
+Excel clone on vanilla JS without any JS frameworks.
+Unfortunately this is not my idea, but I really try hard to implement it